Fizmath/Fizmath-Plaza/README.md

 this is a development server which auto-updates the browser when you save changes.
 Now you can make changes to the VUE's source code.
 For any pertinent backend changes you ought to re-compile the Go server in the `/cmd` directory.

 Once your are happy with your new modifications, you can update the embedded `dist` folder by  `npm run build` for  your `ECHO` production server.
+Shut down the above server by `CTRL+C` then RUN :

 ```bash
 /Fizmath-Plaza-main$/ECHO/VUE$ npm run build